 The Boy Scouts now allow girls to join, and this change has generated much discussion— and a lot of that discussion has been the expression of opinions that Boy Scouts are better than Girl Scouts.

 As a 15-year Girl Scout leader, and a mother of three Girl Scouts and one Eagle Scout, I can say this simply isn’t true.

 The quality of each individual troop, den, or pack of Boy or Girl Scouts is dependent on the people who run it—all of whom are volunteers.
 In both organizations, goals and guidelines have been established, but it is up to the volunteers (mostly parents) to implement them—and make the organization its best for the boys and girls participating.
 I have great respect for both organizations.

 Somehow, though, the persistent damaging myths seem to focus only on Girl Scouts.
 This inaccurate information causes much harm.

 Girl Scouts learn anything they want.
-The regular program includes badges for demonstrating a range of skills including cooking (we all need to eat), car care, sports, business, woodworking, politics, managing money, first aid, robotics, camping, fitness, and fine and performing arts.
+The regular program includes levels and badges for demonstrating a range of skills including cooking (we all need to eat), car care, sports, business, woodworking, politics, managing money, first aid, robotics, camping, fitness, and fine and performing arts.
 Essentially, they touch on any possible career path one can think of.
 (Unfortunately, Girl Scouts no longer offer the sewing badge.)
 Girl Scouts also fosters entrepreneurs.